PennLINC/aslprep/long_description.rst

 workflow, which can help ensure the validity of inference and the interpretability of results.

-The workflow is based on `Nipype <https://nipype.readthedocs.io>`_ and encompases a large set of tools from well-known neuroimaging packages, including `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/>`_, `ANTs <https://stnava.github.io/ANTs/>`_,
+The workflow is based on `Nipype <https://nipype.readthedocs.io>`_ and encompasses a large set of tools from well-known neuroimaging packages, including `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/>`_, `ANTs <https://stnava.github.io/ANTs/>`_,